 A cat policeman who shows up repeatedly over the course of the series.

-- Added Alliterative Appeal: In the French dub he's called "Miaou-Miaou Minou Mignon" (Meow-Meow Cute Kitty).
+- Alliterative Name: In the French dub he's called "Miaou-Miaou Minou Mignon" (Meow-Meow Cute Kitty).

 - Ambiguously Evil: How aware is he of Gentle Farms' crimes is never stated.